Depression Counseling in Broken Arrow

 (2) L-tryptophan is a precursor to the serotonin synthesis that needs to be kept to a normal level in order to treat/prevent depression and maintain emotional balance.

-(3) Tyrosine is a precursor of two neurotransmitters, norepinephrine and dopamine, both playing an important role in controlling the mood.
+(3) Tyrosine is a precursor of two neurotransmitters that control the mood.

-(4) DL-phenylalanine (DLPA or phenylalanine) is a precursor to the norepinephrine synthesis (neurotransmitters with an important role in depression).
-Norepinephrine controls the mood.
+(4) DL-phenylalanine (DLPA or phenylalanine) is the precursor to neurotransmitter that controls the mood.

 A study conducted on depressed patients showed rapid improvement in those who received a supplement of phenylalanine and vitamin B6.